Autodesk-Forge/forge-viewhubs/README.md

 # Description

 This sample show a basic tree view with Hubs, Projects, Folders and Items.
-It does not use the ASP.NET native TreeView due its limitations, but the [jsTree](https://www.jstree.com/) library.
+It does not use the ASP.NET native [TreeView](https://msdn.microsoft.com/en-us/library/system.web.ui.webcontrols.treeview.aspx) due its limitations, but the [jsTree](https://www.jstree.com/) library, that have support for menus, reload, among other features.

-At this point, the **Upload** workflow is not fully implemented.
+It allow upload of files to **Projects** and **Folders**.
+For new files, a version 1.0 is automatically created, following [this tutorial](https://developer.autodesk.com/en/docs/data/v2/tutorials/upload-file/), until step 5.

 ## Run Locally